 The boot’s “blind” eyelets are hardware-free and provide a more natural, cleaner look than you’ll find in other Chukka boots.
 Meanwhile, the layered overlays provide both support and aesthetic support.

-Inside the boot you’ll find a built-in synthetic insole and a soft sock line that provide superior cushioning and shock absorption.
+Inside the boot, you’ll find a built-in synthetic insole and a soft sock line that provides superior cushioning and shock absorption.
 The Ulysses is another Chukka boot that fights foot fatigue and soreness even if you spend long hours on your feet.

 The boots come in only a few colors, including dark navy and dark brown, but you’ll love the richness of the boot’s hues and how they blend in well with almost everything you wear.

 Calvin Klein Ulysses is another solid option if you prefer suede boots over leather.
 They’re stylish, comfortable, and look good around the office or at a casual social occasion.